github-aws-runners/terraform-aws-github-runner/tests/ministack/README.md

 ## Webhook and runner lifecycle smoke test

 The smoke test covers two independent lifecycle chains.
-The webhook chain sends a signed `workflow_job` webhook through the API Gateway endpoint and verifies the asynchronous path through EventBridge, the dispatcher Lambda, SQS, and the scale-up Lambda.
-The scale-up Lambda calls a pinned `mockserver/mockserver` container initialized from `github-api-expectations.json`; the test uses MockServer's verification API to confirm the expected GitHub API calls.
-It also checks the webhook, dispatcher, and scale-up Lambda log groups for the smoke job ID, then confirms that the MiniStack EC2 API reports an active runner instance created by scale-up before the runner is removed and its EC2 instance is terminated.
+The webhook chain sends signed `workflow_job` webhooks through the API Gateway endpoint and verifies the asynchronous path through EventBridge, the dispatcher Lambda, SQS, and the scale-up Lambda.
+It runs scale-up once without a dynamic label and once with `ghr-ec2-instance-type:m5.large`, checking that the first launch uses a configured default instance type and the second launch uses exactly `m5.large`.
+The scale-up Lambda calls a pinned `mockserver/mockserver` container initialized from `github-api-expectations.json`; the test uses MockServer's verification API to confirm the expected GitHub API calls for both jobs.
+It also checks the webhook, dispatcher, and scale-up Lambda log groups for each smoke job ID, then confirms that both MiniStack EC2 runner instances are removed and terminated.

 The second, pool chain then invokes the pool Lambda with a pool size of one and verifies every expected GitHub API route for pool reconciliation, including the installation,